rstens/docs/README.md

 -   Most of them where covered some deferred

--   Zephyr - Create a test case for every BBB item - seemed impossible
+-   TestRail - Create a test case for every BBB item - seemed impossible

 -   Broke up the workflow in 3-4 major test cases